How To Budget for Short-Term and Long-Term Financial Goals?

 Once you have defined all your goals, you need to start saving and investing money to achieve them.
 Your total savings will account for everything from the contingency fund to retirement savings.
 The ideal ratio of spending vs savings should be 50:50.
 However, a higher savings ratio is always welcome.

-While your contingency savings and insurance are towards a goal that you would not want to achieve, you may consider that as a necessary expense.
+While your contingency savings and insurance are towards a goal that you would not want to achieve, you may consider them as a necessary expense.
 Thus, your savings ratio for your short and long-term financial goals can be as low as 40%.

 • Home Renovation